drogue-iot/embedded-tls/README.md

 Drogue-TLS is an async Rust-native TLS 1.3 implementation that aims to work in a no-std environment.
 The implementation is work in progress, but the example clients should work against the [rustls](https://github.com/ctz/rustls) echo server.

+Some features are still not implemented, have a look at [open issues](https://github.com/drogue-iot/drogue-tls/issues).
 Only supports writing/receiving one frame at a time, hence using a frame buffer larger than 16k is not currently needed.
 You may use a lower frame buffer size, but there is no guarantee that it will be able to parse any TLS 1.3 frame.

 Usage of this crate should fit in 20 kB of RAM assuming a frame buffer of 16 kB (max TLS record size).
 Some memory usage statistics: